Asset Accounts

 Downward linkages to data (TG-4.x):

-- TG-4.1 Remote Sensing Data: Sentinel-2 imagery provided the primary data source for extent change detection, demonstrating the operational feasibility of satellite-based ecosystem monitoring.
+- TG-4.1 Remote Sensing and Geospatial Data: Sentinel-2 imagery provided the primary data source for extent change detection, demonstrating the operational feasibility of satellite-based ecosystem monitoring.

-- TG-4.2 Survey Methods: Field monitoring at 45 stations provided condition variable measurements, highlighting the continuing need for in-situ data to complement remote sensing.
+- TG-4.2 Survey Methods for Ocean Economic Activity: Field monitoring at 45 stations provided condition variable measurements, highlighting the continuing need for in-situ data to complement remote sensing.

-- TG-4.3 Geospatial Data Integration: Integration of extent, condition, and stock assessment data within a common spatial framework enabled consistent attribution of ecosystem services to ecosystem assets and analysis of nursery habitat contributions to fisheries.
+- TG-4.3 Administrative Data Sources: Integration of extent, condition, and stock assessment data within a common spatial framework enabled consistent attribution of ecosystem services to ecosystem assets and analysis of nursery habitat contributions to fisheries.

 Cross-account consistency: